Welcome to North East

 Services available include:

-• Comprehensive ophthalmic examination and assessment of animal eyes
+• Comprehensive ophthalmic examination and assessment of animal eyes, including tonometry

 • Nasal canthoplasty procedure in brachycephalics with corneal pigmentation